djizus/dashboard-gmx/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Created by ZKorp for Vega AI agent monitoring.
+Created by [ZKorp](https://github.com/z-korp) for Vega AI agent monitoring.